Srikark-17/Srikark-17/README.md

 ## Hi there 👋

 # About Me
 A self-taught programmer and I have knowledge in several languages including the following: Python, C, SQL, Shell, JavaScript, HTML, and CSS.
-I am currently working at Def Hacks as a CS Outreach Intern.
-I like to create programs that are innovative, creating applications that solve real world problems in this era of digital transformation.
+I am currently working at Def Hacks as a Lead SWE Intern.
+I like to create programs that are innovative, creating applications that solve real-world problems in this era of digital transformation.
 I have a deep passion for Artificial Intelligence, Machine Learning, and Robotics.

 # Skillset
 * **Languages:** Python, JavaScript, Matlab, React, HTML5, CSS3